slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 There are examples above that publish data from [_yolo_](https://encord.com/blog/yolo-object-detection-guide/) model.
 Note that camera resolution in the examples is downgraded to 300x300 or 480P, so the frame rate and CPU load becomes reasonable (I saw 10 FPS, 34 FPS).

 Refer to [this guide](https://docs.luxonis.com/software/ros/depthai-ros/driver) for more.

-## Power and USB hub

-It seems that my OAK-D Lite was a bit unstable when connected to USB ports directly.

-I opted to buy a [USB Hub](https://www.amazon.com/dp/B0CJ95CR8X), fed it with 5.30 V (which happens to be Plucky's 5V bus voltage) - and didn't have any problems with it on Plucky.
-Make sure you use one of the two RPi's USB3 slots, as the other two are USB2.

-I also used quality [USB-C cable](https://www.amazon.com/dp/B0BWHTX1R7) (a USB-C to USB-C variety would be even better).

 ## Real life scenario